+crawl(crawler\or\spidercls, \args, \\kwargs)

-crawl(crawler\or\spidercls: Union[Type[Spider], str, Crawler], \args: Any, \\kwargs: Any) → Deferred Run a crawler with the provided arguments.
+Run a crawler with the provided arguments.

 It will call the given Crawler's crawl() method, while keeping track of it so it can be stopped later.

 If crawler\or\spidercls isn't a Crawler instance, this method will try to create one using this parameter as the spider class given to it.